Prthik7/netflix_sql_project/README.md

 order by 2 desc
 limit 5

---Identify the Longest Movie
+5)Identify the Longest Movie
 select * from netflix
 where type='Movie' and duration=(select max(duration) from netflix)

---Find Content Added in the Last 5 Years select
+6)Find Content Added in the Last 5 Years select
 *
 from netflix
 where
     to_date(date_added,'Month DD,YYYY')>= current_date - interval '5 years'

---Find All Movies/TV Shows by Director 'Rajiv Chilaka' select * from netflix where  director like'%Rajiv Chilaka%'
+7)Find All Movies/TV Shows by Director 'Rajiv Chilaka' select * from netflix where  director like'%Rajiv Chilaka%'

---List All TV Shows with More Than 5 Seasons
+8)List All TV Shows with More Than 5 Seasons

 select
 *